ipfs/specs/IPIP/0342-content-router-discovery.md

 * a new provider is only visible to directly connected peers. they only forward it to peers asking them if it meets their bar for reliability.
 This means propogation through the network is only posisble for routers that behave correctly.
-* because clients only propagate their 'top' routers, latency is also relevant, and with sufficient number of routers, the would only propagate in their local geographic area before becoming uncompetitive on latencyk
+* because clients only propagate their 'top' routers, latency is also relevant, and with sufficient number of routers, they would only propagate in their local geographic area before becoming uncompetitive on latencyk

 ### Alternatives